 The after-party was at the Flamingo Cantina, and their mezcal margarita hit me straight behind my third eye.
 Matthew McConaughey was making his rounds, flittering amongst the packed club and making benign conversation, but as an ex-denizen of Los Angeles, we just aren’t that impressed by fame.
-We are used to seeing our screen heroes at the grocery store buying jarred pickles or matzo ball soup and shrugging it off with an, “oh,” after getting a 10 second cheap thrill.
-I can enjoy the craft of acting (some would say the basis of the craft is to act like a deluded, disingenuous, self-satisfied prick with a set of veneers and tendencies to show-off) without caring a lick about their social life or even trying to be near them to suck their “aura.”
-And in the end actors simply don’t impress me as much as athletes as most of them are smaller in stature than even the average person on the street.
+We are used to seeing our screen heroes at the grocery store buying jarred pickles or matzo ball soup and shrugging it off with an, “Oh,” after getting a 10 second cheap thrill.
+I can enjoy the craft of acting (some would say the basis of the craft is to act like a disingenuous, self-satisfied prick with a set of veneers, tendencies to show-off, and a healthy case of nepotism) without caring a lick about their social life or even trying to be near them to suck their “aura.”
+And in the end actors simply don’t impress me as much as athletes or musicians (both somewhat based on meritocracy) as most of them are smaller in stature than even the average person on the street.
 (Hola, Tom Cruise) Size matters–am I right ladies?

 Noted Austin-ite and former Oakland Athletic Huston Street was standing in the corner nursing a Bud Light and wearing some vintage-aviator-style Jeffrey Dahmer glasses that are all the rage with Generation Z hipsters and dads in the 80’s if you happen to have access to a time machine.
 I’m not sure if he was there for the after-party or if he was just hanging out, but the bartender told me he is now a coach for the Texas Longhorns and I had no reason to believe he was being untruthful.
 Street had a few excellent seasons as a closer in Oakland before moving on to greener pastures and giant sacks of money elsewhere.
 I remember being impressed at the time that he was a 21 year old rookie who had to learn how to “piss standing up” with very little minor league experience.
 Mr. Street had been relegated to oblivion in my mind, and now it all came rushing back with a sun-baked bang.
 I suppose we didn’t know how good we had it considering we had to endure and agonize with the likes of Jim Johnson and Brian Fuentes since his departure, which now seems as if it happened so many moons ago.